Kerala Electrical and Allied Engineering Company: Transformer Division

 The division established in 1969 at Mamala, about 15 km from Kochi.
 This unit was initiated with technical assistance from Bharat Heavy Electricals to manufacture distribution transformers.
 This unit is one of the first transformer industry in Kerala to obtain BIS certification for distribution transformers and first few in India to get ISO 9001 certification.

 Structural Division

 The Structural Engineering Division of KEL Mamala Unit, specializes in the design, fabrication and commissioning of hydraulic gates and hoists and their regulatory utilities used in dams for power and irrigation projects.
 The expert areas of the KEL Structural Division located at the Malama unit in Ernakulam district are the design, fabrication and commissioning of hydraulic gates, hoists and their regulatory utilities for power generation / irrigation needs.

 LT Switchgear Division

-The Switchgear division located in Olavakkod in Palakkad district started operational in 1977 with technical knowledge adopted from UNELEC, a French company.
+The Switchgear division located in Olavakkode in Palakkad district started operational in 1977 with technical knowledge adopted from UNELEC, a French company.
 This unit manufactures isolators / changeovers, switch fuses, fuse units / cutouts, distribution fuse boards / panels and castings used for industrial, commercial and domestic applications through their LT Switchgear Division.